joshdelgado/joshdelgado.github.io/_project/oam.md

 				</div>
 			</div>
 			<div class="flex-row__column flex-row__column--6">
-				<p markdown="1">The user base is 90% desktop users (our demographic skews older) but the development is still mobile focused.</p>
+				<p markdown="1">The user base is 90% desktop users (the demographic skews older) but the development is still mobile focused.</p>
 			</div>
 			<div class="flex-row__column flex-row__column--6">
-				<p>Who wants to reinvent the wheel?
-We utilized Angular Material Forms and Icons to do some of the heavy lifting and reduce our development time.</p>
+				<p>We utilize Angular Material Forms and Icons to do some of the heavy lifting and reduce our development time.
+Who wants to reinvent the wheel? </p>
 			</div>
 			<div class="flex-row__column flex-row__column--6">
 				<span class="project-section__img">